Ella Sanchez: Club career

+On December 23, 2025, Sanchez joined FC Juárez on loan for the Clausura 2026.
+On January 6, 2026, she made a goalscoring debut for Las Bravas in a 3–2 loss to Mazatlán.
+She finished the loan with 2 goals in 19 appearances.

 International career

 Sanchez holds United States and Mexican citizenship.
 She was called into virtual training camp with the United States under-17 team in February 2021.
 The following year, she was selected to the roster for the 2022 FIFA U-17 Women's World Cup in India.
 She appeared in three games and started in the team's quarterfinal match again Nigeria, where they lost on penalties.
 She was invited to train with the combined under-18/under-19 team in April 2023.

 Sanchez was called into the inaugural training camp of the Mexico under-23 team in March–April 2025.
 She received her first senior call-up with Mexico in May.
 She made her international debut for Mexico on June 3, 2025, starting in a 1–0 friendly win against Uruguay.

+In 2026, Sanchez was included with the Mexican squad for the Central American and Caribbean Games, where the team won the gold medal, defeating Colombia in the final.

 Personal life

 Sanchez the second oldest of four children born to Shana (née Stickel) and Mario Sanchez.
 Her father played professional soccer before becoming a soccer coach, and her mother played college soccer at Cal Poly.
 Her older brother, Sebastian, turned professional with Louisville City.